 For the next few weeks, I want to highlight our distinctives and then ask you to share these with your fellow children’s ministry workers/leaders.

 1. We are a ministry passionately in love with Jesus. (“The apostles had a single purpose as they devoted themselves to prayer.”
-Acts 1:14, God’s Word for Today) The 120 Upper Room occupants came together to honor Jesus’ IMG_2831command and in doing so spent time connecting with Him through prayer.
+Acts 1:14, God’s Word for Today) The 120 Upper Room occupants came together to honor Jesus’ command and in doing so spent time connecting with Him through prayer.
 Like those in the Upper Room, our sole reason for gathering together must be to connect with Jesus.
 It’s true that there is a variety of activities that happen in our services, but all of the activities must point to Jesus.
 Our love for Him is seen in the beginning prayer, throughout the worship, in our teaching, and as we bring children into a relationship with Him (altar ministry).
 It’s Jesus, Jesus, Jesus, Jesus!
 Please note, if a child leaves your service without connecting to Jesus, the ministry has failed in its main purpose.